Kanban Software Development Kanban boards for software development teams

 A basic software development Kanban board

-The example below presents a professional Kanban board for a software development team.
-The board has been divided into stages corresponding to the classical flow of tasks in a software development process.
+The following example presents a professional Kanban board for a software development team.
+The process stages correspond to the classic flow of tasks in a software development process.

 An advanced Kanban board for software development teams